BrunoScience/the-incredible-pytorch/README.md

 This is a *bruno.science* curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible [PyTorch](http://pytorch.org/).

-The original is better -- this is only an annotated copy of the original.
+The original https://github.com/ritchieng/the-incredible-pytorch is better -- this is only an annotated copy of that original.

 # Table Of Contents